 But you’re not limited to dynamic neck training and you are severely underdeveloping your neck strength if you are only using these.
 Heavily resisted isometric neck exercises should be staples in your neck routine.

-They can be done before boxing as a warm-up, and the end of boxing training as extra strength work, or as part of your strength training program.
+They can be done before boxing as a warm-up, at the end of training as extra strength work, or as part of your boxing strength training program.
 They can be done as maximal isometrics, sub-maximal holds, and even in all 360° when using a device like the Iron Neck.

 The neck bridges you see Canelo doing in this video I’m not a huge fan of and I’m unsure if he is still doing these.
 For wrestlers, I understand the need to strengthen these positions under controlled conditions as you may need to bridge on your head to avoid being pinned.